JSPL to divest coal fired power business to reduce emissions, debt

-New Delhi, April 27 (IANS) Jindal Steel & Power has accepted a binding offer from Worldone Private to divest its 96.42 per cent stake in Jindal Power, a material subsidiary of the company.
+New Delhi: Jindal Steel & Power has accepted a binding offer from Worldone Private to divest its 96.42 per cent stake in Jindal Power, a material subsidiary of the company.

 As per a JSPL statement, the divestment is in line with the company's strategic objective to continuously reduce its debt, focus on its 'India Steel' business and significantly reduce its carbon footprint by almost half as part of its ESG objectives.